 Payday Loans

 Payday loans are small-dollar loans that usually come with very high-interest rates and short repayment terms.
-Since payday loans are typically on the lower side, payday lenders often expect full repayment within a couple of weeks.
+Since these small loans are typically on the lower side, payday lenders often expect full repayment within a couple of weeks.
 If you are budgeting with irregular income, you may find a payday loan a colossal inconvenience.

 Car Title Loans

-Car title loans are a type of secured personal loan that requires the borrower’s vehicle title as collateral.
+Title loans are a type of secured personal loan that requires the borrower’s vehicle title as collateral.
 While you repay a car title loan, you get to keep your car to drive like normal, but the lender will sign onto your vehicle title as a lienholder.
 This means that your title loan lender holds legal ownership of your vehicle and has the right to repossess it if you default on your loan.

 If you are considering a car title loan, you should be prepared to pay higher interest rates.
-Similar to payday loans, title loans are also meant to be short-term loans paid back within a relatively short amount of time.
+Similar to cash advance loans, title loans are also meant to be short-term loans paid back within a relatively short amount of time.
 If you don’t pay back your title loan quickly, you may also find yourself in a situation where your loan payment increases month-to-month.

 Credit Card Cash Advance

-As an alternative to cash loans, you may be able to utilize the cash advance feature on your credit card.
-Almost every credit card has a feature where users are able to get a cash advance up to their credit limit.
 Keep in mind that if you request your total credit limit for your cash advance, you will be unable to use your credit card for the rest of the month.
 But, credit cards are revolving lines of credit, which means you will be able to use your card and withdraw more money after your next monthly billing cycle.

 Secured Loans